UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

       where ``[username]`` is your HPC2N username, for example ``virtualenv --system-site-packages /proj/nobackup/hpc2n2024-025/sven/python/vpyenv``.

-Step 3: activate the virtual environment
+Exercise 1.3: activate the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tabs::